Enable and create Domains¶

 This feature is provided as a tech preview and could change in backwards incompatible ways in the future.

 Domains are meant for Pulp admins that need more multi-tenancy abilities than are provided through current RBAC features.
 Domains help greatly when multiple, but distinctly separate tenants are sharing the same Pulp instance without having to resort to creating multiple Pulp instances.
 See RBAC Overview for Pulp's RBAC capabilities if you are unsure what Pulp's RBAC can currently do.
+However domains are not necessarily a replacement for RBAC.

-Enabling Domains
+Enabling Domains¶

 Warning

-Creating Domains
+Creating Domains¶

 pulp domain create \